 And in these words, the hakdama, the preface to Rabbeinu z”l’s sefer, the Likutey Moharan, we see this brought out very clearly.

 The first question is: why does Rabbeinu z”l begin with these words, “L’chu chazu” – “Come and see the actions of Hashem”?
-What does this got to do with the actions of Hashem?
+What does this [have] to do with the actions of Hashem?

-Now, this is a possuk in Tehillim (Psalms 46:9).
-“Lechu chazu mifalot Hashem asher sahm shamot ba’aretz.”
-“Come and see the actions of Hashem Who has made destruction in the Land.” …asks, how can we say “the actions of Hashem who made destruction?”
+“Come and see the actions of Hashem Who has made destruction in the Land.”
+The [?] asks, how can we say “the actions of Hashem who made destruction?”
 The word “Hashem”, this Name of Hashem, is Hashem of chesed and kindness.
 It’s not the word that’s used for vengeance or din (severe judgment).
 Therefore, the Gemara says, we must change the word “shamot” to “shemot” – “Hashem Who made names in this world.”

-So kol sh’keyn (how much more so) surely that in a person’s name there can surely be found the truth about the nature and character of that person.
-And therefore, Rabbeinu z”l brings this possuk, to tell us that “Come and see the marvels of Hashem“.
-That here we have a name, Rabbi Shimon bar Yochai z”l, and how in this name we will find the marvel, the unusual characteristics of the kedusha (holiness) of Rabbi Shimon bar Yochai z”l.
+So kol sh’keyn surely that in a person’s name there can surely be found the truth about the nature and character of that person.
+And therefore, Rabbeinu z”l brings this possuk to tell us that “Come and see the marvels of Hashem“.
+That here we have a name, Rabbi Shimon bar Yochai z”l, and how in this name we will find the marvel, the unusual characteristics of the kedusha [holiness] of Rabbi Shimon bar Yochai z”l.

 But Rabbi Shimon bar Yochai z”l says “That darkness will never come, chas v’shalom.
 The Torah will never be forgotten.
 Why?
 Because of the possuk…”ki lo shekhacht mipi zaro…”

 Rabbeinu z”l adds, though: “VeDaah…” “And know…that what we said until now was a remez, a hint, of the son of Rabbi Yochai z”l, Rabbi Shimon bar Yochai z”l.
-There is also a possuk in which there is hinted at Rabbi Shimon bar Yochai himself.
-“Daah, ki ….
-Ihr vekadish ben…” There’s a possuk in Daniel which says, “Ihr” means malakh, or one who is constantly awake, and “kadish” — “Descended from heaven.”
-The first letters of these words are Rabbi Shimon.
+There is also a possuk in which there is hinted the name of Rabbi Shimon bar Yochai himself.

 So in this sentence, Rabbeinu z”l says, we find the roshei teyvot, first letters, symbolizing the name of Rabbi Shimon bar Yochai z”l.